Advertisement

 Since Boot and Saddle at Broad and Ellsworth closed down and a new coffeehouse, bar, and venue dubbed Solar Myth opened up in its place, I’ve taken my laptop during the day, but I still need to catch a show there.
 This Curated Fringe offering from vocalist, composer, producer, and performer Holland Andrews promises “charged, haunting, genre-defying music exploring themes of vulnerability and healing.”

-Okay, bye!: a show about rejection, September 21-22 at Painted Mug Café
+okay, bye!: a show about rejection, September 21-22 at Painted Mug Café

 I made my first visit to this little venue west of Broad during last year’s Fringe.
-This year, I’m heading to Kaila Galinat’s “dramedic” one-person show exploring the universal human experience of rejection, including “romantic heartbreak, bad friends, therapists who’ve ghosted, and exploration of gender identity and sexuality, and one irritated cat.”
+This year, I’m heading to Kaila Galinat’s “dramedic” one-person show exploring the universal human experience of rejection, including “romantic heartbreak, bad friends, therapists who’ve ghosted, exploration of gender identity and sexuality, and one irritated cat.”

 Make a night of it in South Philly!